express-bem/express-bem/README.md

     projectRoot: '.',          // bem project root, used for bem make only
     path: './desktop.bundles', // path to your bundles
-    cache: false               // to reload files each render
-    cache: { make: false }     // to rebuild and reload files each render });
+    cache: false               // to reload files each render });

 // and just use _all-in-one_